 Enforcing secure connections

-Learn more about securing the FotoWare installation.
+For more information about securing the FotoWare installation, see Securing the FotoWare installation.